Skip to main content

 Deferred.peek is a way of checking completion of the future.
 It will always give us an optional, if we inspect it, we should see the abstract parameter concretised e.g. type string Deferred.t

-• GOTCHA: special behaviour within utop (repl)
+• GOTCHA: utop (repl) special behaviour

 If we directly refer to a deferred value from within utop (repl), we’re going to get the contained value directly instead of itself.
 This is because within a repl, this is a blocking operation (the scheduler starts if it hasn’t) and we effectively await the deferred this way.

-in scripted environments or within our own programs, this won’t happen because deferred values will never get spontaneously resolved.
+In scripted environments or within our own programs, this won’t happen because deferred values will never get spontaneously resolved.
 We would need to bind them with bind, >>=, let%bind constructs.

 We wish to await deferred computations and for that we use bind as the sequencing operator, which has a sugar-form >>=.